yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 This should delete the database from sys catalog and also remove the tablets created.

 #### Postgres Metadata
-It’ll be useful to store colocated property in postgres system tables (pg_database for database and pg_class for table) for two reasons:
+It’ll be useful to store colocated property in postgres system tables (`pg_database` for database and `pg_class` for table) for two reasons:
 YSQL dump and restore can use to generate the same YB schema.
 Postgres cost optimizer can use it during query planning and optimization.

-We can reuse “tablespace” field of these tables for storing this information.
+We can reuse `tablespace` field of these tables for storing this information.
 This field in vanilla postgres dictates the directory / on disk location of the table / database.
 In YB, we can repurpose it to indicate tablet location.

 ### Client Changes

-* Add is_colocated in SysTabletEntryPB to indicate if a tablet is a colocated tablet.
+* Add `is_colocated` in `SysTabletEntryPB` to indicate if a tablet is a colocated tablet.
-* Add is_colocated in CreateTabletRequestPB
+* Add `is_colocated` in `CreateTabletRequestPB`
-* For SysCatalogTable, Tablet::AddTable is called when creating a new table.
+* For `SysCatalogTable`, `Tablet::AddTable` is called when creating a new table.
 There is no corresponding way to do that when the tablet is in a tserver.
-Hence we need to add an RPC AddTableToTablet in the TabletServerAdminService, and add AsyncAddTableToTablet task to call that RPC.
+Hence we need to add an RPC `AddTableToTablet` in the `TabletServerAdminService`, and add `AsyncAddTableToTablet` task to call that RPC.
-* Modify RaftGroupMetadata::CreateNew to take is_colocated parameter.
-If the table is colocated, use Rocksdb/tablet-<id> as the Rocksdb_dir and wal/tablet-<id> as the wal_dir.
+* Modify `RaftGroupMetadata::CreateNew` to take `is_colocated` parameter.
+If the table is colocated, use `Rocksdb/tablet-<id>` as the `Rocksdb_dir` and `wal/tablet-<id>` as the `wal_dir`.

 ### Load balancing
 Today, load balancing is looks at all tables and then balances all tablets for each table.
 We need to make load balancer aware of tablet colocation in order to avoid balancing the same tablet.